Preferences for learning

 Multiple Intelligences (MI)

 The work of Howard Gardner has been adopted for use in educational settings.
 As with learning styles, MI has been used to assist learners in identifying how they naturally prefer to absorb, process and retain information.
-For further information on Gardners’ Multiple Intelligence, explore Multiple Intelligences in the Classroom by Armstrong (2009).
+For further information on Gardner's Multiple Intelligences, explore Multiple Intelligences in the Classroom by Armstrong (2009).

-- Barell, J. et, edited by Ballanca, J. (2010) 21st century skills: Rethinking How Students Learn.
+- Barell, J. et, edited by Bellanca, J. (2010) 21st century skills: Rethinking How Students Learn.
 Bloomington, IN: Solution Tree Press.